Lee Shuang-tze: Tamkang incident

-On December 3, 1976, Tamkang College of Arts and Sciences held a "Western Folk Music Concert" on campus, hosted by Tao Xiaoqing.
-After the first singer, Huang Huaqin (黃華勤) finished performing, Li went on stage with a bottle of Coca-Cola in his hand and a guitar on his back.
-He sang four Taiwanese folk songs, Póo Phuà Bāng (補破網), Hîng-Tshun Tsi-ko (恆春之歌), "The Torment of a Flower" (雨夜花), and Bāng Chhun-hong (望春風).
+On December 3, 1976, Tamkang College of Arts and Sciences held a "Western Folk Music Concert" on campus, hosted by Tao Hsiao-ching.
+After the first singer, Huang Hua-chin (黃華勤) finished performing, Lee went on stage with a bottle of Coca-Cola in his hand and a guitar on his back.
+He sang four Taiwanese folk songs, Póo Phuà-bāng (補破網), Hîng-tshun Tsi-ko (恆春之歌), "The Torment of a Flower" (雨夜花), and Bāng Chhun-hong (望春風).
 After the first verse of the fifth song, "Ode to Sun Yat-sen" (國父紀念歌), he stopped and asked why the audience wasn't singing along.
 Then, he sang Bob Dylan’s song "Blowin' in the Wind" and left the stage, asking "Why did you spend twenty dollars to come hear Chinese people sing Western songs?"

-Tao Xiaoqing attempted to calm the setting by saying, "Thank you, Mr. Li, for giving us the first highlight of the concert so far.
+Tao Hsiao-ching (陶曉清) attempted to calm the setting by saying, "Thank you, Mr. Lee, for giving us the first highlight of the concert so far.
 He also raised a very serious question that's important for us to consider, but this is not the appropriate time or place for such a discussion.
 When we leave here tonight, it wouldn't hurt to think hard about this question, write down your thoughts, and discuss them in the school newspaper.
 We came here tonight to hear a concert, though, so let's keep the mood light and continue with the performance."
 This ignited a debate over "modern Chinese folk songs," which was published in the next article of Tamkang Weekly.
 This event came to be known as the "Tamkang Incident."

 Death and posthumous legacy

-On September 10, 1977, Li Shuang-ze drowned at the age of 28 while saving a foreign tourist from drowning at Xinghuadian Beach in Danshui Township, Taipei County (now Danshui District, New Taipei City).
+On September 10, 1977, Lee Shuang-tze drowned at the age of 28 while saving a foreign tourist from drowning at Xinghuadian Beach in Danshui Township, Taipei County (now Danshui District, New Taipei City).

-After the Tamkang Incident and before his death, Li composed prolifically in his own language to realize his goal of singing "[his] own songs."
+After the Tamkang Incident and before his death, Lee composed prolifically in his own language to realize his goal of singing "[his] own songs."
 This led to the explosion of folk songs on campuses throughout Taiwan in the 1970s and 1980s.

-In 1994, Paiwan poet Maljaljaves Mulaneng recalled that when he saw Li's swollen corpse in the morgue, he remembered the days when "I used to watch him paint, he would sing his folk songs, and I would Paiwan folk songs."
+In 1994, Paiwan poet Maljaljaves Mulaneng recalled that when he saw Lee's swollen corpse in the morgue, he remembered the days when "I used to watch him paint, he would sing his folk songs, and I would Paiwan folk songs."
 “I was overcome with grief and I started to loudly sing an aboriginal mourning song for deceased spirits to his body.
 The administrator froze in shock when did this, but stopped me when I was about to sing a second song."

 Works

-Li Shuang-ze completed a total of nine pieces with his contemporaries, listed below:
+Lee Shuang-tze completed a total of nine pieces with his contemporaries, listed below: